-FNR'S CLOSING ARGUMENT BRIEF Page 21 • Bricklin: What does that term mean, edge effect?
+- Bricklin: What does that term mean, edge effect?
 Steinbrueck: Sure.
-Let me turn to page 4, edge...
-That's kind of a general planning term that addresses urban form for both built and natural where there's a condition that distinguishes perhaps one neighborhood from another, one area from another, one community from another, Or divides or is a dividing line where the uses may radically change from a more intense mixed use or commercial or industrial to a lower intensity of use.
-It could be anything from a busy arterial such as 15th NE or Aurora Avenue or Rainier Avenue or to a row of trees such as in Wedgwood that has been identified in the Wedgwood neighborhood plan, which is not included here, but is an important element a defining element as an edge condition.

-• Steinbrueck on North Rainier: ... it would alter those built form... urban form conditions.
-And in some cases potentially violate the natural form, where there's a hillside and a flat area, such as in North Rainier at MLK and Rainier Avenue.
+Let me turn to page 4, Edge -- that's kind of a general planning term that addresses urban form for both built and natural, where there's a condition that distinguishes perhaps one neighborhood from another, one area from another, one community from another, Or divides or is a dividing line where the uses may radically change from a more intense mixed use or commercial or industrial to a lower intensity of use.
+It could be anything from a busy arterial such as 15th NE or Aurora Avenue or Rainier Avenue, or to a row of trees such as in Wedgwood that has been identified in the Wedgwood neighborhood plan, which is not included here, but is an important element, a defining element in that edge condition.
+Hearing Day 1, Steinbrueck, p.
+69. - Steinbrueck on North Rainier: ... it would alter those built form, urban form conditions, and in some cases potentially violate the natural form, where there's a hillside and a flat area, such as in North Rainier at MLK and Rainier Avenue.
 So yes, in many places I think the proposed upzones don't reflect on the ground conditions and existing urban form and character.

-• Steinbrueck on Blind Expansion Impacting Edge Conditions: ...
-Another example would be, and I'll go back to Roosevelt here, where the area of Ravenna Cowen Park, where the City's proposal, MHA, proposes to extend across an edge condition, the urban village boundary, into a collection of what has been identified as a historic character neighborhood of single family, early 20th century Craftsman cottages.
-An almost cohesive, multi-block area, that would be upzoned basically and put all of those houses -- which will never be designated individually as landmarks -but would all be impacted with a higher potential for tear down with this proposal, and replacement with infill under a different land use and development standard.
+Hearing Day 1, Steinbrueck, at pp. 69-70. - Steinbrueck on Blind Expansion Impacting Edge Conditions: ...
+Another example would be, and I'll go back to Roosevelt here.
+The area of Ravenna-Cowen Parks where the City's proposal, the MHA proposes to extend across an edge condition the urban village boundary into a collection of what has been identified as a historic character neighborhood of single family, early 20th century, craftsman cottages, almost a cohesive, multi-block area, that would be upzoned basically, and put all of those houses -- which will never be designated individually as landmarks --but would all be impacted with a higher potential for tear down with this proposal and replacement with infill under a different land use and development standard.
+Id. at pp. 86-87.